younesszs/O2O/README.md

 John Leverso, Youness Diouane, George Mohler, "Measuring Online–Offline Spillover of Gang Violence Using Bivariate Hawkes Processes", Journal of quantitative criminology, 2025.

+## Feedback and contributions
+I am always open to improving this software!
+Feel free to open an issue, submit a pull request, or suggest enhancements.

+Thanks for using O2O!

+Youness